gorchestrate/async/README.md

 4. Resume() will execute Teardown() for all events we were waiting for.
 This allows you to deregister your events on external services.
 5. Go to point 1 if main thread is not yet exited.

-#### Features
-* Define all your workflow actions **right in the Go code**.
-Logic/action separation is done by using labels and closures.
-* You can update your workflow definition **while it is running**.
-Workflow state & definition are stored separately.
-* You can have multiple threads in single workflow and orchestrate them.
-* You can test your workflows via unit-tests.

-### Google Run & Google Cloud Tasks
-By using Google Cloud Run & Google Cloud Tasks & Google Datastore it's possible to have fully serverless workflow setup.
-This provides all the benefits of serverless applications and at the same time solves issues related to concurrent execution.
-Example setup using this stack: https://github.com/gorchestrate/pizzaapp

 ### How library knows where to resume the workflow from?